bilfnous/AMA-Aid-Management-Application/README.md

 * `operator>>`: Reads the date from the first parameter (use `Date::read()`).

 You can add as many private members as your design requires.
 Do not add extra public members.

+<br><br>

+## MILESTONE 2: THE ERROR MODULE

+The `Error` class manages the error state of client code and encapsulates the last error message. <br>
+Any client can define and store an `Error` object.
+If a client encounters an error, the client can set its `Error` object to an appropriate message.
+The client specifies the length of the message. <br>
+The `Error` object reports whether or not any error has occurred.
+The `isClear()` query on the object reports if an error has occurred.
+If an error has occurred, the object can display the message associated with that error.
+The object can be send its message to an `std::ostream object`. <br>
+This milestone does not use the Date class.<br>
+The class `Error` manages a resource and doesn’t support copying operations. <br> Complete your implementation of the Error class based on the following information:

+### Data Member:
+* A pointer that holds the address of the message, if any, stored in the current object.

+### PUBLIC MEMBER FUNCTIONS:
+* `explicit Error(const char* errorMessage = nullptr)`: This constructor receives the address of a C-style null terminated string that holds an error message.<br>
+If the address is nullptr, this function puts the object into a safe empty state.<br>
+If the address points to an empty message, this function puts the object into a safe empty state.<br>
+If the address points to a non-empty message, this function allocates memory for that message and copies the message into the allocated memory.
+* A destructor that de-allocates any memory that has been dynamically allocated by the current object.
+* `void clear()`: This function clears any message stored by the current object and initializes the object to a safe empty state.
+* `bool isClear() const`: This query reports returns true if the current object is in a safe empty state.
+* `void message(const char* str)`: This function stores a copy of the C-style string pointed to by `str`.

+De-allocates any memory allocated for a previously stored message.

+If `str` points to a non-empty message, this function allocates the dynamic memory needed to store a copy of `str` (remember to include 1 extra byte for the null terminator) and copies the message into that memory.

+If `str` points to an empty message, this function puts the current object in a safe empty state.

+* `const char* message() const`;
+If the current object is not in a safe empty state, this query returns the address of the message stored in the object. <br>
+If the current object is in a safe empty state, this query returns `nullptr`.

+### FREE HELPER OPERATOR:
+* `operator<<`: This operator sends an `Error` message, if one exists, to an std::ostream object and returns a reference to the `std::ostream` object.<br>
+If no message exists, this operator does not send anything to the `std::ostream` object and returns a reference to the `std::ostream` object.